chriskyfung/chriskyfung.github.io/_posts/2019-10-29-how-to-add-a-custom-open-graph-image-tag-to-a-tumblr-blog.md

 You can refer the documentation ["Creating a custom Tumblr HTML theme"](https://www.tumblr.com/docs/hk/custom_themes) for more details and study the custom theme variables.
 One big challenge is how to set an og:image tag, since only some types of posts, such as Photo and Audio, possesses a variable tag for obtaining the URL of the post images.
 Most other post types do not have a way to access the image resources contained within the post objects.
 For example, only `{Title}` and `{Body}` variables are available for describing Text posts.
 This causes a big problem to me because I use Text posts as the primary type of my blog articles.

-To work around, I figured out a way to map between each post and an external image source.
+To workaround, I figured out a way to map between each post and an external image source.
 Each Tumblr post has a unique identifier called `{PostID}`, so I used this variable to look up the corresponding file located in my own cloud storage.

 The following cloud services are some possible choices for static web hosting: